bosssnkc/zerowastehero/README.md

 # zerowastehero

-Flutter how to waste garbage Project by Wittaya Sukchouy Information Technology and Digital Innovation Chandrakasem Rajabhat University
+Flutter how to waste garbage Project by Wittaya Sukchouy Information Technology and Digital Innovation Chandrakasem Rajabhat University.

 ## Getting Started

-don't forget to create file in path android/secrets.properties and put Google Maps API key inside this file
+Don't forget to create file in path android/secrets.properties and put Google Maps API key inside this file. , Don't forget to add Route/routes.dart to add endpoint API

 This project is a starting point for a Flutter application.